01. Youth mental health and wellbeing

 Mental health prevention interventions for young people are intended to avert mental, emotional, and behavioural problems throughout the life span.
 These interventions must be shaped by developmental and contextual considerations, many of which change as young people progress from children into young adulthood.
 So, to develop effective interventions in youth work, it is essential to understand both how the developmental and contextual factors at younger ages influence youth mental health outcomes at older ages and how to influence those factors.
 The concept of risk and protective factors is central to framing and interpreting the research and context analysis needed to develop and evaluate mental health prevention interventions in youth work.
 So, considering risk and protective factors in the design and evaluation of youth work mental health promotion and prevention interventions is therefore very important.

 Over the past decades a voluminous literature has emerged on risk and protective factors associated with specific mental health disorders and on the multiple disorders and problems associated with exposure to specific risk and protective factors.
 When potentially modifiable risk and protective factors are identified through research, preventive approaches can be developed to change those risk factors to prevent or reduce the development of mental, emotional, and behavioural problems.
-So, the adapting research in youth work is essential as it helps to understand the targeted groups and the risk factors, such as young people exposed to divorce; poverty; bereavement; racism; racial/gender discrimination; substance-abusing parent; abuse or neglect.
-And although the interventions aimed at these young people typically do not target the risk factor itself (e.g., a divorce has already occurred; they have been exposed to racism or racial/gender discrimination; they have abused drugs), they can be designed to reduce the likelihood of mental health problem outcomes given elevated risk.
+So, the adapting research in youth work is essential as it helps to understand the targeted groups and the risk factors, such as young people exposed to divorce; poverty; bereavement; racism; discrimination; substance-abusing parent; abuse or neglect.
+And although the interventions aimed at these young people typically do not target the risk factor itself (e.g., a divorce has already occurred; they have been exposed to racism or discrimination; they have abused drugs), they are designed to reduce the likelihood of mental health problem outcomes given elevated risk.

 10. Community-based mental health interventions